nadinepco/travel_assistant_bot/README.md

 - [LangChain](https://langchain.readthedocs.io/en/latest/index.html): Framework for managing and chaining language models and prompts
 - [Streamlit](https://streamlit.io/): For creating the web interface of the chatbot
 - [Chroma](https://python.langchain.com/v0.2/docs/integrations/vectorstores/chroma/): For vectorestore and search
+- [MultiVectorRetriever LangChain](https://python.langchain.com/v0.1/docs/modules/data_connection/retrievers/multi_vector/): To efficiently retrieve and link chunked documents with their parent documents, enhancing the precision and scalability of document retrieval.

+### MultiVectorRetriever in LangChain

+In this project, I utilized the **MultiVectorRetriever** from LangChain as the main retrieval mechanism.
+The **MultiVectorRetriever** is a specialized retriever that allows combining multiple types of embeddings and retrieval strategies, enhancing the flexibility and performance of the retrieval process.
+It works by creating separate vector indexes for different chunks of documents (child documents) and linking them to their parent documents.
+Travel Document size are relatively small hence this approach was also possible.

+#### Why I Used MultiVectorRetriever

+1. **Parent-Child Relationship Between Documents**:
+   - The `MultiVectorRetriever` is particularly useful when dealing with both chunked (child) and raw (parent) documents.
+In this project, travel-related PDFs are processed into thematic chunks, and each chunk is treated as a child document.
+The raw, unprocessed versions of these documents act as the parent documents.
+   - **Linking child chunks to parent documents** ensures that we can retrieve relevant chunks while preserving the context of the original, raw documents.

+2. **Efficient Chunk-Level Retrieval**:
+   - The travel documents were chunked into meaningful sections based on their content (e.g., hotel details, flight information).
+The `MultiVectorRetriever` makes it possible to retrieve the most relevant chunks of information based on user queries, improving both precision and speed.

+3. **Multi-Vector Flexibility**:
+   - The `MultiVectorRetriever` supports multiple types of vector embeddings, making it ideal for fine-tuning the retrieval process.
+For this project, I used embeddings from OpenAI's API (via `OpenAIEmbeddings`), which are highly performant for semantic search tasks.
+   - This retriever can be extended to include different types of embeddings, such as those for semantic similarity and other specialized tasks.

+By leveraging **MultiVectorRetriever**, the retrieval process becomes more modular and scalable, allowing the system to efficiently handle large, unstructured travel documents while maintaining context and relevance for each user query.

 ## Local Setup
 1. Prerequisites